peterparkedcar165/minecraft_mod_ideas/README.md

 Ralts, Kirlia, Gardevoir have decreased Attack Speed and Attack Damage, but have increased Cooldown Reduction and Attack Power to compensate.

 Gallade has decreased Arrow Velocity, Damage and Draw Speed, but has increased Attack Power, Attack Damage, and Attack Speed.
+Cooldown Reduction is increased through Attack Speed.

 # Misc 💭: